brotkrueml/schema/Documentation/Developer/Breadcrumb.rst

    }

 Wouldn't it be cool to use this variable as input for the schema markup without iterating over the structure?
-So, let's use a special view helper for that:
+So, let's use the breadcrumb view helper for that:

 .. code-block:: html